 Sandgate Conservation Society currently works at two sites with occasional conservation mornings at a third site.

 The main sites we work at are:

-Sullington Warren is a 60 acre area of heathland and woodland owed by the National Trust.
+Sullington Warren is a 60 acre area of rare lowland heathland and woodland owed by the National Trust.
 The land was saved from housing development with a continued agreement for it to be kept as open space.

 Sullington Warren is part of a belt of fragmented Wealden Greensand heaths extending across West Sussex from the Hampshire/Surrey border to Washington.